moboehle/CoDA-Nets/docs/index.md

 Today's deep neural network architectures achieve impressive performances on a wide array of different tasks.
-In order to pull of these feats, they are trained 'end-to-end' on large amounts of data, which allows them to learn the most useful features for a given task on their own instead of relying on hand-crafted features designed by domain experts.
+In order to pull off these feats, they are trained 'end-to-end' on large amounts of data, which allow them to learn the most useful features for a given task on their own instead of relying on hand-crafted features designed by domain experts.
-While the possibility for end-to-end training has significantly boosted performance, this approach has a flipside:
+While the possibility for end-to-end training has significantly boosted performance, this approach comes at a cost:
     as the feature extraction process is highly unconstrained, it is difficult to follow the decision making process throughout the network and thus hard to understand in hindsight how a deep neural network arrived at a particular decision.